Celebrating Salmon in Butte County

 Fall Salmon Run

 The largest migration of fall-run Chinook salmon occurs during September and October.
 The Feather River Fish Hatchery in Oroville is a great place to visit any time of year, but it shines during the fall run.
 There are two sections of the Feather River Fish Hatchery to visit on both the eastern and western sides of Table Mountain Boulevard.
 On the eastern side, you can come face-to-face with the returning fish at underwater viewing windows.
 There’s also a great view of the fish barrier dam where salmon attempt to jump up the cascading Feather River.
 The western side includes the fish spawning rooms, hatchery, and rearing ponds where millions of Chinook salmon and steelhead are cared for and eventually released.
 Guided tours are available Monday through Friday, but you can enjoy self-guided tours any day of the week.
-(Due to COVID-19, the western side of the fish hatchery is currently closed, but the eastern side, with the viewing window, remains open.)

 Spring Salmon Run

 Come spring, Butte County is one of the few places left in California where threatened spring-run Chinook salmon can spawn naturally.
 Populations declined in the twentieth century but efforts to improve conditions in the Butte Creek watershed have created a salmon success story.
 The Butte Creek Ecological Reserve, operated by Chico State, protects a 93-acre portion of this important habitat.
 Spring-run Chinook salmon can also navigate up Big Chico Creek into Bidwell Park.
 The spring run peaks May through June.